MIch4el4ng24258101/Cybersecurity-Portfolio/Part1 Evidence/README.md

-Some evidence are URL in the PDF file instead of picture
+Some evidence are URL/ References in the PDF file instead of picture